lida0804l/Color_style_transform.github.io/README.md

 </p>

 **Final result** <br>
-Here's a graph showing the function composition, this could also be useful for analyzing the differences between the two images in situation where the differences is hard to distinguish by visual perception:
+Here's a visualization of the function composition, this could also be useful for analyzing the differences between the two images in situation where the differences is hard to distinguish by visual perception:

 <p align="center">
    <br>